wfjm/w11/doc/README.txt

     * w11a_known_issues.txt: known differences, limitations and issues

 2. Change Log ----------------------------------------------------------------

+- trunk (2015-06-05: svn rev 31(oc) 687(wfjm); untagged w11a_V0.66)  +++++++++
+  - Preface

+    - Since the previous release a full set of small, medium and large sized disks (RK,RL,RP/RM) is available, covering all use cases.
+Still missing was a tape system, which allows to install systems from distribution tapes but is also very handy for data exchange.
+This release adds a TM11/TU10 tape controller emulation.
+This is much simpler to implement than a massbus based TU16 or TU78 controller.
+Because storage is emulated there is neither a speed nor a capacity advantage of 1600 or 6250 bpi drives, so for all practical purposes the simple 800 bpi TU10 drive emulation is fully adequate.
+      The TM11/TU10 was tested under 211bsd with creating a tape distribution kit and building a RP06 based system from such a tape.
+A 211bsd_tm oskit is provided with a recipe to restore a RP06 from tape.

+    - bug fixes
+      - the ti_rri event loop aborted under heavy load with three devices, seen when RP disk, TM tape and DL11 run simultaneously.
+Was caused by a race condition in attention handling and dispatching.
+      - the boot command failed when cpu was running and the unit not decoded properly, so boots from units other then 0 failed.

+  - Summary
+    - added TM11/TU10 tape support

+  - New features
+    - new modules
+      - rtl/ibus/ibdr_rm11        - ibus controller for RM11
+      - tools/bin
+        - file2tap                  - create a tap container from disk files
+        - tap2file                  - split a tap container into disk files
+      - tools/src/librw11
+        - Rw11(Cntl|Unit)TM11     - Controller/Unit for TM11
+        - Rw11UnitTape(|Base)     - support for tape units
+        - Rw11VirtTape(|Tap)      - virtual tapes (generic and tap containers)
+      - tools/tcl/rw11
+        - tbench.tcl                - support sub directories and return in tests
+    - new oskits
+      - tools/oskit/211bsd_tm     - 2.11BSD tape distribution kit (for RP06)

+  - Changes
+    - renames
+      - tools/tbench              - the text benches were re-organized and
+                                    grouped now in sub directories:
+                                      cp    for w11a control port
+                                      w11a  for w11a CPU tests
+                                      rhrp  for RHRP device tests
+                                      tm11  for TM11 device tests
+    - functional changes
+      - tools/bin/create_disk       - add RM80 support

+  - Bug fixes
+    - tools/src/librlink
+      - RlinkServer                  - fix race condition in attention handling
+    - tools/src/librw11
+      - Rw11Cpu                      - stop cpu before load, proper unit handling

+  - Known issues
+    - all issues: see README_known_issues.txt
+    - resolved issues: -- none --
+    - new issues:
+      - V0.66-1: the TM11 controller transfers data byte wise (all disk do it 16bit word wise) and allows for odd byte length transfers.
+Odd length transfers are currently not supported and rejected as invalid command.
+          Odd byte length records aren't used by OS, if at all, so in practice this limitation isn't relevant.
+      - V0.66-2: using two RP06 drives in parallel under 211bsd leads to a
+          hangup of the system after a short time.
+Currently only operation of a single drive works reliably.

 - trunk (2015-05-14: svn rev 30(oc) 681(wfjm); untagged w11a_V0.65)  +++++++++
   - Preface